ap-dev-at-home/YSocket/README.md

 - Inter process
   - Named Pipes
-- Microservices (in Work...)
+- Microservices (still working on it...)
-  - WebSockets
+  - Tcp-Sockets
-- Gaming (in Work...)
+- Gaming (still working on it...)
-  - Small packaged Udp
+  - Udp-Sockets

 # Inter Process Communication (IPC)